StThomas-SEIS660/Lab-03/Lab-03-Instructions.md

 ==> default: Destroying VM and associated drives...
 ````

-The next section is done on the main server, not in your VM.

 ## Part 2: Working with git

+You will do the exercises in part 2 on the main server, not your VM.

 **Set up Github.com & fork this lab**